akomis/diploma-project/README.md

 In order for the agent to find a Dobot Magician and connect to it, a section of the device, `[Dobot:PORT]` must exist in the configuration file e.g. `[Dobot:COM7]` for serial or `[Dobot:192.168.0.3]` for connecting through WiFi.
 You can connect multiple devices through various ports (serial port/IP address).
 Similarly in order for the agent to find a JeVois camera and connect to it, a section of the device `[Jevois:PORT]` must exist in the configuration file (e.g. `[Jevois:COM3]`) with the only difference that the port can only be serial as the camera does not support wireless connection with the host.
 For monitoring the object's identity one must provide a space-separated list with object names in the "objects" entry (e.g. objects = cube pen paper).
 For enabling data to be monitored you can use `on`, `1`, `yes` or `true` and in order to not monitor certain data use `off`, `0`, `no`, `false` depending on your preference.
 By removing an entry completely the value for the entry will be resolved to the default.
 All keys are case-insensitive but all section names must be in caps.
-For custom device modules in the device_modules e.g. `DeviceType.py` a `[DeviceType:PORT]` entry must exist in the configuration for the monitoring agent to automatically discover it and use the appropriate module for connecting, fetching and disconnecting (see more in "Extensibility" section).
+For custom device modules in the device_modules e.g. ` class DeviceType` a `[DeviceType:PORT]` entry must exist in the configuration for the monitoring agent to automatically discover it and use the appropriate module for connecting, fetching and disconnecting (see more in "Extensibility" section).
 All configuration is parsed and validated based on the above information, before the start of the routine, and warns the user for any invalid entries, fields and values.
 For more details on the configuration settings for the Agent, Dobot Magician and JeVois camera devices check their respective tables below with all options and their details.